Class of 2023

 Title: Senior Policy Advisor

 Company: Ontario Public Service, Ministry of Natural Resources and Forestry, Species Conservation Policy Branch, Species at Risk and Biodiversity Protection Section

 Michelle takes great pride and appreciation in being a public servant and for having the privilege to be immersed daily in the deliberation, development, and advancement of public policy to resolve environmental challenges and support government mandates.
 Michelle is a former journalist and graduated from the MPIA as a member of the 2011 class.
-Michelle is active in her local community, including as co-founder of a citizen’s group called Reimagine Peterborough that advocates for improved public engagement and policy outcomes in Peterborough’s Official Plan review, and in supporting women becoming involved in politics.
-In 2018, Michelle was a recipient of the Peterborough-Kawartha Women’s Leadership Award presented by Minister for Women and Gender Equality, Maryam Monsef.
+Michelle is active in her local community, including as co-founder of a citizen’s group called ‘Reimagine Peterborough’ that advocates for improved public engagement and policy outcomes in Peterborough’s Official Plan review, and in supporting women becoming involved in politics.
+In 2018, Michelle was a recipient of the Peterborough-Kawartha Women’s Leadership Award presented by then-Minister for Women and Gender Equality, Maryam Monsef.

-Class of 2018
+Class of 2019

-I graduated form the MPIA in 2016.
-Over the course of my second year at Glendon I had the opportunity to study abroad at Sciences Po in Paris.
-After graduating, I began working for Legal Aid Ontario, an organization funded by the Ministry of Justice.
-Through my work I have had the chance to work on projects touching on varying fields of law.
-I use my analytical abilities to summarise facts, legal arguments and grant applications.
-I am consistently using the political knowledge I acquired throughout the MPIA program such as policies that affect First Nations, Métis and Inuit communities.
-In addition, I use my analytical skills, communication and project coordination competencies that I acquired through the weekly Capstone seminar.
+Erin graduated form the MPIA in 2016.
+Over the course of her second year at Glendon, she had the opportunity to study abroad at SciencesPo in Paris.
+After graduating, she began working for Legal Aid Ontario, an organization funded by the Ministry of Justice.
+Through her work, she has had the chance to work on projects touching on varying fields of law.
+She uses her analytical abilities to summarize facts, legal arguments and grant applications.
+She is consistently using the political knowledge acquired throughout the MPIA program; such as policies that affect First Nations, Métis and Inuit communities.
+In addition, she is able to use her analytical skills, communication and project coordination competencies acquired through the weekly Capstone seminar at Glendon.

 Ask our Ambassadors